appcelerator-archive/appc.mysql/README.md

 This is an Arrow connector to MySQL.

-> This software is pre-release and not yet ready for usage.
-Please don't use this just yet while we're working through testing and finishing it up.
-Once it's ready, we'll make an announcement about it.

-To install:
+## Installation

 ```bash
 $ appc install connector/appc.mysql --save
 ```

-By default we use `localhost`, `root` and empty password.
+A configuration file is generated for you.
+By default we use a host of `localhost`, a user of `root` and an empty password to connect.
 However, you must set a database in your configuration.

+## Usage

-Now reference the connector in your model.
+Reference the connector in your model.

 ```javascript
 var Account = Arrow.Model.extend('Account',{